DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 >
 > Eleven years ago, Kiril was bitten by a rogue **werewolf**—a defector from the Barovian werewolf pack—and infected with the curse of lycanthropy.
 Bianca, desperate to pierce Kiril’s shroud of guilt and self-loathing, tracked him down on the night of his transformation and allowed him to bite her, spreading the curse to her as well.
 >
-> It wasn’t long after that the two were found by Skennis, the aging leader of the Barovian werewolf pack.
+> It wasn’t long after that the two were found by Skennis, the aging leader of the Barovian werewolf pack, who had taken the pack beyond the Mists.
 At Skennis’s invitation, Bianca and Kiril returned with the pack to Barovia, where Emil and Zuleika Toranescu—a mated pair of born werewolves—attempted to teach them how to control their curse.
 >
 > Bianca made slow, but steady progress, and Zuleika praised her efforts.
 A jealous and impatient Kiril, however, found Emil’s training too slow for his liking.
 After learning of the secret of mastering his curse from one of Baba Lysaga’s witches, however, Kiril secretly killed and devoured a merchant traveling the road from Vallaki to Krezk.
 >